+1 awful lot of money on the postering.
+So I went into the

+2 police station there when they were at 222 Main Street and

-1 I asked them, I said I handed them a poster and I said,
+3 I asked them, I said I handed them a poster and I said,

-2 "Well, can you please help us here?
+4 "Well, can you please help us here?
 Can you, you know, put

-3 this poster out of Tamara?
+5 this poster out of Tamara?
 Can you print some for us?"

-4 And the lady that was behind there, she
+6 And the lady that was behind there, she

-5 looked at the picture and she said, "No, we can't help
+7 looked at the picture and she said, "No, we can't help

-6 you."
+8 you."

-7 "Well, she's missing.
+9 "Well, she's missing.
 We heard she's down

-8 here.
+10 here.
 We need help."
 I said, "It's costing my brother a

-9 fortune to do these posters."
+11 fortune to do these posters."

-10 And they didn't offer us any help at all in
+12 And they didn't offer us any help at all in

-11 Vancouver.
+13 Vancouver.
 As it turned out, there was a young girl that

-12 we had seen by the Patricia Hotel, looked just like her.
+14 we had seen by the Patricia Hotel, looked just like her.

-13 And even the police went and questioned
+15 And even the police went and questioned

-14 MR. TOM CHIPMAN: Oh, yeah.
+16 MR. TOM CHIPMAN: Oh, yeah.
 The girl that

-15 was spotted looked just like Tamara.
+17 was spotted looked just like Tamara.
 Probably well, we

-16 had to go by
+18 had to go by

-17 MS. LORNA BROWN: A couple of inches
+19 MS. LORNA BROWN: A couple of inches

-18 shorter, I think.
+20 shorter, I think.

-19 MR. TOM CHIPMAN: I had to drive by her
+21 MR. TOM CHIPMAN: I had to drive by her

-20 three times before I we could see that it wasn't her,
+22 three times before I we could see that it wasn't her,

-21 eh?
+23 eh?
 It was just unreal resemblance.

-22 MS. WENDY VAN TONGEREN: Okay, thank you.
+24 MS. WENDY VAN TONGEREN: Okay, thank you.

-23 MS. GLADYS RADEK: So anyway, as it turned
+25 MS. GLADYS RADEK: So anyway, as it turned

-24 out it wasn't her and it was the very next day actually

-25 that we were sitting there and we were watching the news

-1 before we took off for our search party.
-And the Burnaby 2 RCMP had all over the news that there was a 16-year-old 3 girl that was missing.
-And they were actually out there 4 postering with the family.
-But yet when we asked for help 5 postering they flat-out said no. 6 And I'm not racist but this girl was White.
-7 Tamara was Aboriginal.
-This is why we knew that we were 8 not going to get help from the police down south.
-9 As it turned out, we never did find Tamara.
-10 So after not getting any help and Tom had to 11 go back home he had to get back to work and we just 12 kept on getting tips that she was down in Vancouver but to 13 be honest with you, if she was in Vancouver, this woman 14 Bernie Williams would have found her.
-I would have found 15 her because we had a whole bunch of women down there that 16 would constantly search for lost loved ones and we knew who 17 to go to.
-But she wasn't down there and that's why I had a 18 feeling then that she was gone.
-19 So a few months go by.
+out it wasn't her and it was the very next day actually that we were sitting there and we were watching the news before we took off for our search party.
+And the Burnaby RCMP had all over the news that there was a 16-year-old girl that was missing.
+And they were actually out there postering with the family.
+But yet when we asked for help postering they flat-out said no.

+And I'm not racist but this girl was White.

+Tamara was Aboriginal.
+This is why we knew that we were

+not going to get help from the police down south.

+As it turned out, we never did find Tamara.

+So after not getting any help and Tom had to go back home -- he had to get back to work -- and we just kept on getting tips that she was down in Vancouver but to be honest with you, if she was in Vancouver, this woman Bernie Williams would have found her.
+I would have found her because we had a whole bunch of women down there that would constantly search for lost loved ones and we knew who to go to.
+But she wasn't down there and that's why I had a feeling then that she was gone.

+So a few months go by.
 Along comes March.

-20 I'm this is when internet was new to me.
-I hear that 21 they're having a symposium in Prince George and then I saw 22 this little page that came up and it was my cousin 23 Florence.
+I'm -- this is when internet was new to me.
+I hear that they're having a symposium in Prince George and then I saw this little page that came up and it was my cousin

+Florence.
 And she had a little blurb on there.
-It says, 24 "We're walking."
-And they were going to walk from Prince 25 Rupert to Terrace in honour of not just Tamara but the
+It says,